learn-co-students/apples-and-holidays-online-web-ft-090919/README.md

 apple_picker_with_select(fruits) #=> ["apple", "apple"]
 ```

 1. First, code the solution to the `apple_picker_with_select` method.
-Use `.select` to iterate over a given, select the items in the array that are equal to `"apple"` and return a new array containing all of the `"apples"` from the original array.
+Use `.select` to iterate over a given array, select the items in the array that are equal to `"apple"` and return a new array containing all of the `"apples"` from the original array.
 Use `binding.pry` to understand the return value of using the `.select` method on an array.

 2. Now, code the solution to `apple_picker_with_collect`.
   * Set a variable, `result_of_collecting` equal to the return value of calling the `.collect` method on a given array to acheive the same result as above. **Use the same code the `do` `end` block that follows `.collect` as you did for `.select`**.